Vitamin K2 (as Menaquinone-7)

 Forms of Vitamin K2 (as Menaquinone-7) Compared

-Vitamin K2 (as MK-7) Preferred (T1 Preferred) has a bioavailability rating of high (S1 — best tier).
+Vitamin K2 (as MK-7) Preferred (Preferred Form) has a bioavailability rating of high (S1 — best tier).
 Typical dose range: not yet documented in our database.

 What the Research Shows